Acewvrs/ceph-progress-doc/README.md

 I ensured our commit titles and the content of PR were adhering to the guidelines. <br />
 After everything looked good, I raised a [pull request](https://github.com/ceph/ceph/pull/60548)

+### 11/01

+Many errors in our PR...
+Most of those come from the merge Conflict

+Went over how to  resolve git conflicts:
+    - This can happen when you raise a pull request and the github bot adds the "needs-rebase" label
+    - How do I resolve this?
+      - Check out your branch
+      - Make sure it's up to date with the pull request
+      - git pull <origin repository> <branch you are trying to merge to> --rebase
+      - git pull Acewvrs main --rebase (example)
+ - run 'git status' to check which file(s) have conflicts (these will be red)
+ - open the file and search for "HEAD"
+ - incorporate your changes in with the conflicted changes
+ - commit your changes
+ - Add a conflicts section (only do this for backports; fine to leave out on the main branch)